SeqSEE/discord-sentinel/README.md

-# discord bot boilerplate
+# discord sentinel

-A simple TypeScript boilerplate for a Discord bot.
+A robust bot used to manage and secure discord guilds.

 ### Prerequisites